aburkauskas/react-youtube-player/README.md

 # ReduxSimpleStarter

-Simple play ground for redux.
+Simple play ground for ReactJs.

 That simple app is like youtuve clone, to search list and play youtube videos.